Bio

 Photograph by Kori Price Photography

-Laura Josephine Snyder lives and works in Charlottesville, Virginia.
-In her work she explores memory, emotion, and cognition through visual abstraction.
-Referencing cartography and drawing on two decades of engagement with Eastern philosophy and mind-body practices, she inquires into the ways in which the signs and symbols found in our physical environment influence the movements of our minds and bodies.
+Laura Josephine Snyder (b.1983, Charlottesville, VA) explores memory, emotion, and cognition through visual abstraction and a deep engagement with materials.
+Referencing cartography, she inquires into the ways in which the signs and symbols found in our physical environment–from signal flags to the smell of rain–influence the movements of our minds and bodies.

+Snyder’s master’s thesis, titled Rastros de Viaje: Alucinaciones Cartográficas y la Memoria como Palimpsesto (Traces of Journey: Cartographic Hallucinations and Memory as Palimpsest), 2011 considered map-making across cultures, and the ways in which artists have incorporated maps into their work in order to question assumed conventions and power structures, placing her own work within that context.
 She is currently engaged in a study of natural pigments, their historical significance and their intrinsic reference to place.

-Snyder’s master’s thesis, titled Rastros de Viaje: Alucinaciones Cartográficas y la Memoria como Palimpsesto (Traces of Journey: Cartographic Hallucinations and Memory as Palimpsest), 2011 explored map-making across cultures and the ways in which artists have incorporated maps into their work in order to question assumed versions of reality and power structures.